What is sales intelligence? Definition, tools & trends

 With a complete, unified view of revenue data, continuous end-to-end revenue system inspection, and easy-to-digest data that illustrates what’s working and what’s not, sales leaders can easily tweak their processes and make meaningful workflow improvements.

 True visibility across the entire revenue cycle is required for eliminating guesswork from your forecast.
-Unlike traditional forecasting processes (whose roll-up methods destroy data fidelity), robust sales intelligence platforms provide complete transparency into the success indicators of every active opportunity; and signals exactly where sellers should take action.
+Unlike traditional forecasting processes (whose roll-up methods destroy data fidelity), robust AI revenue workflow platforms provide complete transparency into the success indicators of every active opportunity, and signal exactly where sellers should take action.

 The most powerful sales intelligence tool is only as good as its adoption rate.
 An intuitive interface can transform your sales process, while a complex one risks becoming unused.
 Prioritize solutions with clean layouts, customizable dashboards, and quick access to relevant information.